 Finally, additional and new packing areas have been integrated into the systems, making the packing of hundreds of thousands of fish a little easier on our great crew.
 The bottom line is that your feeders from Fish Mart receive the most optimum car and are therefore of the best quality available!

-Fish Mart has greatly expanded its small animal department as well as investing in all new state-of the-art housing and air quality control.
+We have greatly expanded our small animal department, constructing several new animal rooms as well as investing in all new state-of the-art habitats and air temperature/quality control equipment.

-We also completely rewrote our Animal Care and Maintenance Manual, using what is considered by most in the industry as “best practices.”
-This goes above and beyond the high expectations of the USDA (United States Department of Agriculture), who licenses, regulates, and surprise-inspects us on a regular basis.
-Our care goes above and beyond what we have ever seen written in any legislation or for any pet shop, wholesale, or breeding facility.
+We also revised and follow our Animal Care and Maintenance Manual, to continue to be current with industry “best practices” standards.
+It goes above and beyond the high expectations of the USDA (United States Department of Agriculture) and APHIS (Animals and Plant Health Inspection Service) who licenses, regulates, and surprise-inspects us on a regular basis.
+Our care standards go above and beyond what we have ever seen written in any legislation or for any pet shop, wholesale, or breeding facility.

-While we are proud of this, for us the bottom line is that the animals we are entrusted to care for get all their needs met and more.
+While we are proud of this, for us the bottom line has always been that the animals we are entrusted to care for get all their needs met and more.

-• They are provided premium food and supplemental food specific to each animal type.
+• Animals are provided premium feeds and supplemental fresh foods specific to each species’ requirements.

 What does all this mean to you?

-We think it means that you are guaranteed the highest quality animals available!
-We deal only with breeders who meet our rigorous requirements for health and quality.
-From their direct delivery to our facility - though some animals are still flown in to airports where we quickly pick them up and bring them back to our quarters, the animals receive only the very best of everything, including monitoring their lighting to keep them as de-stressed as possible.
+We believe this guarantees the highest quality animals available!
+We deal only with breeders who are also APHIS licensed and who meet our rigorous requirements for health and quality.
+From the moment of their direct delivery to our facility (though some animals are still flown in to airports where we quickly retrieve them and bring them back to our facility), the animals immediately receive only the very best of everything, including 24hr monitoring the first 3 days and controlling their lighting periods to keep them as de-stressed as possible.

-There were also some survey comments about animals sometimes getting sick after delivery.
-Let’s talk about this.
-Of course, nearly all the animals we carry are b Because these are babies, much as we do in our power to reduce shipping stress, there is some stress, obviously.
-Enough stress will cause certain hamster types to develop wet-tail; or guinea pigs or ferrets to develop a cold.
-Again, Fish Mart does everything we can to reduce the shipping stress on our end.
-All animals are shipped with food, potatoes and carrots or other food to make sure they stay hydrated and well-fed.
-Our drivers are scrupulous about placing the animals on our trucks so that they are not exposed to too much heat, or too muh air-conditioning or too much draft.
+Of course, nearly all the animals we carry are babies.
+Since they are babies, we do as much as is in our power to reduce shipping stress, although some stress is unavoidable.
+All animals are shipped with food, fresh vegetables or gel packs to make sure they stay hydrated and well-fed.
+Our drivers are scrupulous about placing the animals on our trucks so that they are not exposed to too much heat, too much air-conditioning, or too much draft.
 The drivers regularly check on the animals throughout their delivery day to make sure they are doing well.

 We know and understand that right-pricing and animal health are very important!
-We hope we have given you some insights into what we do to assure we can consistently supply you with both.
+We hope we have given some insights into what we do to assure we can consistently supply both.